 I started supervising PhD projects in 2008.
 I have been second reader of research projects on the history of Enlightenment; the Christian roots of the European Union; Allied bombing during the Second World War; American Women and International Geneva; Violations of human rights in Brazil; US politics and human rights policies in the Southern Cone during President Carter Presidency; Telegraphy, News and Financial Markets during the 19th century; Anglo-American Relations and NATO; Ceausescu's diplomacy in the Middle East; The Myth of Legalism in U.S. Foreign Relations, 1895-1948; Dissident Historians' Underground Accounts of the Soviet Past (1956-1985); The League of Nations and the protection of refugees; the Transformation of Water Markets in Chile since the 1970s; Italian relations with China since 1945.

 At the Graduate Institute, I have been second reader of theses in International Relations/Political Sciences; Anthropology and Sociology.
-I served as external expert at the Universities of Geneva, Lausanne, EUI-Florence, Oxford, and EHESS-Paris.
+I served as external expert at the Universities of Geneva, Lausanne, EUI-Florence, Oxford, Manchester, and EHESS-Paris.
 Below, a list of ongoing projects I have the pleasure to supervise and a lists of defended theses.
 I am very proud of each of these ex-students and of their projects.

 Alessandro Ambrosino, Border/Regional History: the frontier between Slovenia and Italy